Skip to main content

 Domestic Flights:

-o Maryland: Airlines such as Southwest Airlines and American Airlines offer flights from Baltimore/Washington International Thurgood Marshall Airport (BWI) to New York City airports, including LaGuardia (LGA) and John F. Kennedy International Airport (JFK).
+o Maryland: Airlines such as Southwest Airlines and American Airlines offer flights from Baltimore/Washington International Thurgood Marshall Airport (BWI) to College Park City airports, including LaGuardia (LGA) and John F. Kennedy International Airport (JFK).
 Southwest Airlines operates approximately 130 weekly flights on this route.

-o Ohio: Airlines like American Airlines and Delta Air Lines provide flights from cities such as Columbus and Cleveland to New York City.
+o Ohio: Airlines like American Airlines and Delta Air Lines provide flights from cities such as Columbus and Cleveland to College Park City.
 For example, flights from Baltimore to Columbus are available, with prices starting at $35 for one-way and $132 for round trip.

-o Connecticut: Avelo Airlines offers affordable flights from New Haven, Connecticut, to various destinations, including New York City.
+o Connecticut: Avelo Airlines offers affordable flights from New Haven, Connecticut, to various destinations, including College Park City.

 • International Flights:

-o Africa: Major airlines like Delta Air Lines and American Airlines offer flights from various African cities to New York City, with layovers in European or Middle Eastern hubs.
+o Africa: Major airlines like Delta Air Lines and American Airlines offer flights from various African cities to College Park City, with layovers in European or Middle Eastern hubs.

-o Caribbean: Airlines such as JetBlue and Delta Air Lines provide direct flights from multiple Caribbean destinations to New York City.
+o Caribbean: Airlines such as JetBlue and Delta Air Lines provide direct flights from multiple Caribbean destinations to College Park City.
 For instance, JetBlue offers flights from New York to the Caribbean starting at $44.

-o Europe: Airlines including British Airways, Lufthansa, and Air France operate flights from European cities to New York City, with direct and connecting options available.
+o Europe: Airlines including British Airways, Lufthansa, and Air France operate flights from European cities to College Park City, with direct and connecting options available.

-o South America: Airlines like Copa Airlines and American Airlines offer flights from South American cities to New York City, often with layovers in Central America or the Caribbean
+o South America: Airlines like Copa Airlines and American Airlines offer flights from South American cities to College Park City, often with layovers in Central America or the Caribbean

 o For the most current flight schedules and fares, it’s advisable to consult the airlines’ official websites or reputable travel booking platforms.